Complete Story

 That said, if an employer does not pay an employee through their notice period, the employer has effectively converted what was once a voluntary resignation into an involuntary discharge on the date the employer advises the employee to leave.
 In so doing, the employer may be exposed to a subsequent unemployment compensation claim and an award of benefits, given that employees who are involuntarily terminated from employment are often more likely to be awarded unemployment compensation benefits than those who resign from employment voluntarily.
 Thus, an employer should consider paying a resigning employee through the notice period and ending the employment relationship on the date of resignation the employee offered.
 Even if the employer tells the employee not to report to work for the length of the notice period, the employer has not changed the nature of the separation, which arguably remains a voluntary quit.

-Read MoreUSPS Proposes Higher Prices
+Read MoreUSPS Proposes Major Classification Changes

 Read More